jayasreechakraborty/JarvisAI-using-python/README.md

 #Author

-Made with care by RC for learning and experimenting with AI.
+Made with care by RC(JAYASREE) for learning and experimenting with AI.